AlecAivazis/bazaar/README.md

 npm run test
 ```

-The contract tests are written using [truffle]'s flavor of mocha.
+The contract tests are written using [truffle's flavor](http://truffleframework.com/docs/getting_started/javascript-tests) of mocha.
 To run them, execute the following command in your terminal

 ```bash
 npm run contracts:test